GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

       String idString = Long.toString(id);
       long totalDeleted = jedis.del(idString);

-      if (totalDeleted == 0) {
+      // Throw an exception if no item was found in the cache. if (totalDeleted == 0) {
         throw new Exception("Item not found in cache");
       }